nilsmango/project7III/content/life/privacy-policy.md

 +++
-title = "Meditation Privacy Policy" description = "The privacy policy for 7III Meditation" date = 2024-11-18
+title = "Life Privacy Policy"
+description = "The privacy policy for 7III Life" date = 2024-11-18
-updated = 2024-11-18
+updated = 2025-08-13
 +++
 Last updated: {{ date_updated() }}

-This is the Privacy Policy for [7III Meditation](/meditation) ("the App"), it explains how we collect, use, and protect your information when you use our App.
+This is the Privacy Policy for [7III Life](/life) ("the App"), it explains how we collect, use, and protect your information when you use our App.

 ## Information Collection and Usage

-The App saves your mindfulness sessions and recorded audio in the Buddha Machine on your device only.
+The App saves your blocked apps, websites, mindfulness sessions, and recorded audio in the Buddha Machine on your devices only.

 We also don't share or sell any of your data.